waqardongre/text_classification_with_LSTMs_and_pre_trained_word_embedding/README.md

-### This is a text classification project with LSTMs and pre-trained word embeddings like glove.6B.zip.
+### This is a text classification project repository with LSTMs and pre-trained word embeddings like glove.6B.zip.
 ### Developed a RESTful server/API which can perform predictions on the given input text in the respective API html form using the model.
 ### The development and deployment of the program is a Linux environment - WSL Ubuntu with Git CLI.
 Used Git CLI to run this program on local host and to deploy on Github.